Complex Regional Pain Syndrome

 Living with Complex Regional Pain Syndrome is undeniably difficult.
 CRPS hurts, and beyond the pain is the fear and frustration of dealing with a disabling and poorly understood condition.
 CRPS interferes with your ability to live life on your terms.
-At Rizio Law Firm, we understand this syndrome imposes physical, emotional and financial tolls on those who fall victim to it.
+At Rizio Lipinsky, we understand this syndrome imposes physical, emotional and financial tolls on those who fall victim to it.
 We are ready to help sufferers fight back.

 What Is Complex Regional Pain Syndrome?